 A Copywriter is addicted to a persuasive model of influencing the mind to take action.
-So, all contents without this persuasive and enchanting flavor are considered bland, dull, and sour to taste by potential customers reading them.
+So, almost all contents without a persuasive and enchanting flavor are considered bland, dull, and sour to taste by potential customers reading it.

 So, a crucial aspect of the editing field is the ability of a Copywriter to polish or bring back rough contents to live.

 It’s not a kind of mentality a First-class student in English B. A. would use while sitting for her final papers.
 In fact, most times in Copywriting, you have to creatively break some grammar rule, just to ensure that your audience is hypnotically engaged and not distracted by whatever is going on in her environment.